programinglive/programinglive.github.io/pages/faq/software_development/what_is_websocket.md

 ---
 layout: default
-title: What is HTTP Response?
+title: What is WebSocket?
 parent: Software Development
 grand_parent: FAQ
-description: "What is HTTP Response?"
+description: "What is WebSocket?"
 ---

 # What is WebSocket?